The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \paragraph{Part 2: Writing \& Uploading, Authorship Evaluation} One day later, participants started Part 2 of the study.
 Here, their task was to create four postcards addressed to a friend as if they were currently visiting New York and upload the created postcards to a blog-style website.
 They pasted the postcard texts into a text field and provided metadata for a title, the date, and author declaration, and their access key (the study ID).
 The author declaration was a text field such that participants could list any entity they wanted.
 Each of the postcards was composed with one of the four \ims{} (i.e., different levels of influence).
 The order of the \ims{} was counterbalanced.
 After all \ims{}, we presented a final questionnaire on the interaction experience, perceived control, and how they liked the resulting postcards.
 For questions on a specific \im{}, we included a screenshot of the corresponding UI.

 \paragraph{Part 3: Text Recognition \& Rating} The Prolific invitations for Part 3 were sent out two days after completing Part 2.
 In the final questionnaire, participants were asked how well they remembered the postcard texts and what interaction method they had been created with.
+The delay was introduced to identify possible effects of text personalization on memory consolidation \cite{schone_experiences_2019}, as we also measured their text recognition performance.
 Finally, we queried participants' opinions on automatic text generation and whether it should be mandatory to mark texts that were created with the help of artificial intelligence.
 We add the results for this part as supplementary material.